If you’re new to trading or have been trading for a while now…

 Below are free trading journals you can consider using:

-MyFxBook – An online trading journal for forex traders.
+MyFxBook – An online, free trading journal for forex traders.
 It automatically records down the trades you took.
 It’s done by syncing your trading account with their server.

 Once your account is sync, you get statistical data on your trading performance like winning rate, drawdown, expectancy etc.